This video was created by Purdue University Libraries. It focuses on effective search strategy, and the importace of a research question.

 5. Find useful terms in your search results and retry your searches.

-When searching for information about your topic, whether in the library catalog or on Google, it's important to come up with an extensive list of search terms.
+When searching for information about your topic, it's important to come up with an extensive list of search terms.
 Search terms are important concepts related to your topic.
-They also might be synonyms for words that mean the same thing.
-You need to look for different variations of words because not everyone will use the same terms to describe a topic.
-Think about the death penalty.
-If you only searched using that phrase, you would miss out on a lot of good information that refers to the same concept as capital punishment.
+You need to look for different variations of words because different authors will use different terms to describe a topic.

 Let's say you are looking for information about why the 1990s are referred to as the Dawn of the Information Age, particularly in terms of how we began to use computers to communicate.

-Step 1: Identify the main concepts in your search.
+Step 1: Identify the main concepts in your search: 1990s, Computers, Communicate

 Step 2: Take each one of those concepts and brainstorm related words that might be useful.
 You might have to consult other sources for help.